 As a meditation teacher, one of the questions people often ask me is how to stop falling asleep during meditation.

 It’s a very common occurrence.
 You’ve had a busy day, you’re tired, you know you need to meditate, so you lie down and shut your eyes.
 Perhaps you practice some deep breathing techniques or you listen to a relaxing guided meditation.
-Fast forward an hour and you wake up, realising that once again you feel asleep during meditation.
+Fast forward an hour and you wake up, realising that once again you fell asleep during meditation.

 The relationship between meditation and sleep confuses many people.
 So, here are some simple answers to common questions.